RPDevs-Vault/github_runners/README.md

 This repository manages the deployment configurations for the RPDevs ecosystem build fleet.

-## Super Runner Multi-Tenant Architecture
+## Target OS-Specific Builders with GitHub Runner Groups
-The fleet is configured as a multi-tenant grid using **Super Runners** that share all host resources instead of dividing CPU/Memory limits.
-Each tenant runs exactly one Super Runner container per node, registered with all relevant resource/platform labels:
-1. **RPDevs-Vault** (Org): Archival and Infrastructure Management.
-Labeled: `self-hosted, linux64, lightweight, medium, heavy`.
-2. **RPDevs-Builds** (Org): High-frequency Kodi Core and Addon Builds.
-Labeled: `self-hosted, linux64, lightweight, medium, heavy`.
-3. **IamRPDev** (User): Personal developer actions.
-Labeled: `self-hosted, linux64, lightweight`.
+The fleet has been refactored from a multi-tenant generic design into a highly targeted, OS-specific architecture utilizing **GitHub Runner Groups**.
+Each host runs a discrete set of runners representing key target platforms:
+1. **Linux Builders** (`linux-builders` group): Optimized for fast compiling and container builds.
+2. **macOS Builders** (`macos-builders` group): Specialized for macOS/iOS tooling and targets.
+3. **Windows Builders** (`windows-builders` group): Specialized for Windows execution environments.

+Runners are perfectly duplicated across two primary organizations:
+- **RPDevs-Builds**: High-frequency workflows, package builds, and integrations.
+- **RPDevs-Vault**: Archival, management, and governance workflows.

-## Dynamic Fallback System
+## Dynamic Fallback System & Intelligent Routing
 All build workflows feature a dynamic pre-job status check (`check-runner`).
 * If a local runner is **online**, the workflow runs on our high-performance local fleet.
 * If all local runners are **offline**, the workflow automatically falls back to GitHub-hosted runners (`ubuntu-latest` or `macos-latest`) to ensure builds are never blocked.
-* The API calls authenticate using the centralized `GH_TOKEN` secret.
+* **Duration-Based Escalation:** Workflows query the GitHub CLI for historical build durations.
+Workloads historically taking longer than 15 minutes are intelligently escalated from lightweight to heavy runner nodes to save idle compute on lighter nodes.

-## Fleet Nodes
+## Fleet Nodes & Hardware Limits
-1. **llmadmin01**: High-performance primary node (10 threads, 16GB RAM shared dynamically).
-2. **T430**: Auxiliary/Parallel node (3 CPUs, 4.5GB RAM allocated dynamically across two runners).
+1. **llmadmin01**: High-performance primary node.
+Runners are strictly bounded to **6 CPUs** and **12GB RAM** to protect the host workstation's primary performance.
+2. **T430**: Auxiliary/Parallel node.
+Runners are bounded to **3 CPUs** and **6GB RAM** allocated dynamically.

 ## Centralized AppData
 Multi-gigabyte SDKs and toolchains are stored centrally in `/mnt/sharedroot/github_runners/` (e.g., the pre-staged `/mnt/sharedroot/github_runners/android-sdk` is mounted directly to `/opt/android-sdk`), eliminating setup/copy overhead on startup.